Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

  * Whole of this cycle then repeats again and again till all batches of input are processed.

  One very important thing to note is that host does all of these transactions sequentially, only initiating new transaction (task getting enqueued on command queue) after previous one is finished.
-Given that most of the PCI and DDR interfaces have support for full duplex transports, you can preform a number of optimizations using the dependency analysis.
+Given that most of the PCI and DDR interfaces have support for full duplex transports, one can preform a number of optimizations using the dependency analysis.

  ### Task Dependency Analysis